Free speech debate should be a question on policies rather than fib-filled spin doctoring and demagoguery of 18C writes Dinesh Malhotra

 Fine-tuning laws is an evolutionary process but asking for the right to “offend” or “insult” is not and should not be part of it!

 (Dinesh Malhotra is the founding editor of Bharat Times, Melbourne.
-He is also a qualified lawyer and had been admitted to practice.)
+He is also a qualified lawyer.)